Has Congress deleted its Android app? BJP’s Amit Malviya claims so

 The entire row erupted after Congress president Rahul Gandhi attacked Prime Minister Narendra Modi over allegations of data sharing from his official App on Sunday.
 Congress chief’s attack on Modi was based on a media report which claimed that data was stolen from Modi’s official NaMo App.
 “Hi!
 My name is Narendra Modi.
 I am India’s Prime Minister.
 When you sign up for my official App, I give all your data to my friends in American companies,” Gandhi said on Twitter.

-Maviya claimed that INC has stopped working.
+Malviya further claimed that the INC membership website has stopped working.
 He said: “Message you will get “We are incorporating minor changes to the website.
 Please visit us again in a while to access the INC membership process…” What is the Congress party trying to hide?”

+Malviya also shared some screenshots of the clauses mentioned in Congress’ own official android app.
+Taking a jibe at the Congress president, Malviya said: “Hi!
+My name is Rahul Gandhi.
+I am the President of India’s oldest political party.
+When you sign up for our official App, I give all your data to my friends in Singapore.”

+The BJP IT cell chief claimed that Congress is sharing people’s data with third-party organisations.